Vandivier/afterecon/content/2017-02-08-how-a-pipe-dream-car-could-improve-the-economy.md

 ---
-title: How a Pipe Dream Car Could Improve the Economy
+title: "How a Pipe Dream Car Could Improve the Economy"
 date: 2017-02-08 09:25:41
 author: John Vandivier
 ---